 reliance on local and state regulations and management, as existed before designation

-administration and implementation of a locally led Management Plan facilitated by a locally appointed, broadly participatory Wild and Scenic Committee, convened for each river specifically for this purpose
+administration and implementation of a locally led Management Plan facilitated by a locally appointed, broadly participatory Wild and Scenic Committee (post-designation management council), convened for each river specifically for this purpose

-responsibility for management of river resources shared between the local, state, and federal partners on the Committee
+responsibility for management of river resources shared between the local, state, and federal partners on the management council

 does not require establishment of a National Park or superintendent or law enforcement agent from the National Park Service (NPS)